PranavHarode/SQL-Analysis-Project/README.md

 # SQL-Analysis-Project
 This project demonstrates advanced SQL querying skills using the MyDB dataset.
 The focus is on complex filtering techniques and subqueries to extract meaningful business insights from multiple related tables.
-# 📊 Classic Models Sales Analysis – MySQL Project
+# 📊MyDB Sales Analysis – MySQL Project

 ## 📌 Project Overview
-This project is a **beginner-to-intermediate level SQL portfolio project** built using the **Classic Models** sample database.
+This project is a **beginner-to-intermediate level SQL portfolio project** built using the **MyDB** sample database Downloaded From Public Domain.
 It demonstrates **Advanced Filtering, Subqueries, Joins, and Aggregations** to extract meaningful business insights from sales data.

 The goal of this project was to:
 - Strengthen SQL skills with real-world-style queries.